twreporter/between-you-and-me/dev-notes/how-to-dev-npm-packages-comfortably.md

 This is the most common suggested way.

-But it has some problems.
+But it has some problems:

-When we use symlink to inject the files in folder, it will cause:

 1. Not like packages published with `npm publish` will only contain the files we specified.
 When compiling the files in `@twreporter/redux`, the compiler like Babel may take the closest config file (`.babelrc`) relative to the target.